pdiegmann/copilot-study/web/README.md

-# copilot-study
+# web

-This repository contains everything needed to build and run the copilot-study Svelte project.
+This repository contains everything needed to build and run the web Svelte project.

 ---

 ## Overview

-**copilot-study** is the primary entrypoint for study participants in the Copima platform.
+**web** is the primary entrypoint for study participants in the Copima platform.
 It provides a participant-centric web interface for authorizing data collection, tracking progress, and downloading collected data.
 The application also includes an admin UI for managing studies and monitoring crawler jobs.

 ---